LucasB19/LucasB19/README.md

 If you have ideas or projects mixing coding and basketball, I'm ready to jump into the game! 🏀💻

-Last update on <b> Wed Dec 03 2025 </b>
+Last update on <b> Thu Dec 04 2025 </b>

-🤖 Ce README.md est mis à jour avec busy, par Gabot.
+🤖 Ce README.md est mis à jour avec inspiration, par Gabot.